DataDog/hiring-engineers/walkthrough.md

 systemctl restart datadog-agent
 ```

-Your host's Datadog dashboard should now show a new entry called **random_metric** under the Apps Running section.
+Your host's Datadog dashboard should now show a new entry called **my_metric** under the Apps Running section.
 Click it to see a graph of all the random numbers that were generated.

 Next let's change your collection interval.
 Overwrite your custom_random.yaml file with the following command:
 ```bash